Nor Land, Nor Sea, Nor John Cousteau!

 share that, you know,

-Because if you're 16, 17 years old and you're walking into whatever gas station or head shop or whatever, I mean, you wouldn't be walking into a head shop, shop, but if you're walking in whatever gas station and you're buying your fizzy happy tonic juice, right?
+if you're 16, 17 years old and you're walking into whatever gas station or head shop or whatever, I mean, you wouldn't be walking into a head shop, but if you're walking into whatever gas station and you're buying your fizzy happy tonic juice, right?

 Look at me as an example.